carpedavid/seizethedave/content/uses/index.md

 ## 🖌 Everything Else

 * [1Password](https://1password.com/) - Everyone should be using a password manager.
+* [AirBuddy](https://v2.airbuddy.app/) - Better bluetooth management than the built-in functionality of MacOS.
+Especially awesome with AirPods.
+* [AltTab](https://alt-tab-macos.netlify.app/) - It's CMD-Tab, but BETTER!
+SO MUCH BETTER!
 * [Bartender](https://www.macbartender.com/) - For managing your menubar icons.
 * [CleanShotX](https://cleanshot.com/) - The best screenshot tool for MacOS.
-* [Contexts](https://contexts.co/) - It's CMD-Tab, but BETTER!
-SO MUCH BETTER!
-* [Firefox](https://www.mozilla.org/en-US/firefox/new/) - Fast browsing with an emphasis on privacy.
+* [Drafts](https://getdrafts.com/) - Writing notebook.
+Where ideas go to germinate.
+It integrates really well with Shortcuts on MacOS.
+* [Edge](https://www.microsoft.com/en-us/edge) - I know.
+I know!
+But it's a pretty great Chromium browser without the crypto-for-ad-viewing nonsense of Brave.
 * [Homebrew](https://brew.sh) - The missing MacOS package manager.
 * [Hyperkey](https://hyperkey.app/) - Turn your caps lock key into an extra modifier key for keyboard shortcuts.
 It does one thing, but it does it *really well*.
 * [iStat Menus](https://bjango.com/mac/istatmenus/) - Menu-bar based performance statistics.